Last update: 2022-01-14

-Sharp is providing Pfizer, Moderna and Johnson & Johnson COVID-19 vaccines through the County of San Diego vaccination sites we are staffing.
-Available type depends on supply, and we ask that you take the vaccine that is being offered at the appointment you schedule.
-All three vaccines have been shown to be highly effective against death and hospitalization due to COVID-19.
+Sharp is providing Pfizer, Moderna and Johnson & Johnson COVID-19 vaccines.
+Available type depends on supply, and we ask that you take the vaccine offered at your appointment.
+All three vaccines have shown to be highly effective against death and hospitalization due to COVID-19.

 How much will the vaccine cost?

 The federal government has paid for the cost of the vaccine doses.
-While your insurance may be billed for certain costs to give the shot to you, you should not have out-of-pocket costs associated with getting the vaccine, regardless of your insurance or medical group affiliation.
+While your insurance may be billed for certain costs to give the shot to you, you will not have out-of-pocket costs associated with getting the vaccine, regardless of your insurance or medical group affiliation.